No idea where to start with your wedding planning timeline?

 - Consider signing up for a rewards credit card to earn airline miles for your honeymoon.

-9+ months to wedding day
+8-10 months to the wedding day

 Got the basics?
 On to Phase 2: